huntdatacenter/docs/docs/do-science/guides/access-guides/reset-ssh-workbench.md

 1.1 A running VPN connection to HUNT Cloud as described in our [Configure your VPN](/do-science/lab-access/configure-vpn/) guide.

 1.2 An established connection to [Workbench](/do-science/hunt-workbench/principles).
-You can order your Workbench certificate [here](/do-science/service-desk/#hunt-workbench-access)
+If you have not used Workbench before, order your certificate [here](/do-science/service-desk/#hunt-workbench-access)

 ## 2. Design a passphrase